 The demo runs on a small server (~2 GB RAM), so it works best for small areas; large regions can run out of memory and fail.
 For large-scale modeling, self-host the frontend and backend on a bigger machine or an HPC cluster — both run well as shipped.

-Skip the map entirely and drive the pipeline from Python:
+Skip the map entirely and drive the pipeline from Python. build_from_aoi picks the build mode for you; build_city targets one of the 35 real-network cities directly:

 from datetime import date